 - There was a ton of great music

-enjoyed most in those years was Steve Miller, before he became rich and
+to and enjoyed most in those years was Steve Miller, before he

-Basket of Light album mixed with "Carl Sagan" and "Albert Einstein"
+Song, from their Basket of Light album mixed with "Carl Sagan"

-reading from that RS article and Tom Wolfe's Electric Kool Aid Acid
+that RS article and Tom Wolfe's Electric Kool Aid Acid Test.

 Marc Maron's interviews are also included.

-interviews show us that resistance is possible.
-Like the Firesign
+articles and interviews show us that resistance is possible.

-profoundly tuneful Welcome to Timbuk 3 by the musical couple of that
+on the profoundly tuneful Welcome to Timbuk 3 by the musical

 - To survive the Trumpocalypse, The

-Brooks, Noam Chomsky and Peter Bergman's final podcast offer analysis, 2016 Firesign chat interview with Phil Proctor who talked about working
+Mel Brooks, Noam Chomsky and Peter Bergman's final podcast offer

+November, 2016 Firesign chat interview with Phil Proctor who

 was also useful.
 I had used a scene from the War of the Worlds